 Section 19.
 Transfer of Official Publications to the Archives and Constant Preservation of the National Cultural Heritage

-The issuer of the official gazette shall transfer the official publications:
+The publisher of the official gazette shall transfer the official publications:

 2) to the Latvian National Library within one working day from the day when the issue was published in order to ensure constant preservation of the official publication as the national cultural heritage, processing and use thereof.

-2. Until 1 January 2013, the Cabinet shall issue the regulations provided for in this Law.
-Until the day of coming into force of the Cabinet regulations provided for in Section 16, Paragraph one of this Law Cabinet Regulation No. 279 of 13 April 2004, Regulations Regarding Systematisation of Regulatory Enactments, shall be applied, insofar as they are not in contradiction with this Law.
+2. The Cabinet shall, by 1 January 2013, issue the regulations provided for in this Law.
+Until the day of coming into force of the Cabinet regulations provided for in Section 16, Paragraph one of this Law, Cabinet Regulation No. 279 of 13 April 2004, Regulations Regarding Systematisation of Laws and Regulations, shall be applied, insofar as they are not in contradiction with this Law.

-4. The coming into force of this Law shall not affect the validity of such official publications, which have been published prior to coming into force of this Law.
-Legal acts, which have been published officially prior to coming into force of this Law and are available in electronic form in the website www.vestnesis.lv, shall be of informative nature.
+4. The coming into force of this Law shall not affect the validity of such official publications which have been published prior to coming into force of this Law.
+Legal acts which have been officially published prior to coming into force of this Law and are available in electronic form on the website www.vestnesis.lv shall be of informative nature.

 5. The numbering of issues of the official newspaper Latvijas Vēstnesis shall be retained in the official gazette.

-6. Until amendments to such regulatory enactments come into force, which provide for the proclamation or publication of legal acts and official notices in the newspaper Valdības Vēstnesis, the newspaper Latvijas Vēstnesis or the official newspaper (gazette), such information shall be published in the official gazette.
+6. Until amendments to such laws and regulations come into force which provide for the proclamation or publication of legal acts and official notices in the newspaper Valdības Vēstnesis, the newspaper Latvijas Vēstnesis or the official newspaper (gazette), such information shall be published in the official gazette.